Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Kaluza-Klein dimensional reduction

-Here the 4-dimensional metric $\rmd s^2$ (unhatted) is written in retarded Bondi coordinates, and $\rmd\Omega^2$ denotes the metric of a unit 2-sphere and $\rmd s_n^2$ a compactifying space $\mathcal{K}$ having a constant Ricci scalar $R_n=-4V_0$ with $V_0=0$ or $-1$.
-For simplicity, we assume $\mathcal{K} = S^n$ or $T^n$.
-By virtue of consistent Kaluza-Klein dimensional reduction on $\rmd s_n^2$ \cite{Mignemi89,Bremer99,Cai04,Duff86,Overduin97}, one can verify that the vacuum Einstein equations for (\ref{metric}) correspond to the equations of motion from an effective action on the metric $\rmd s^2$ and the scalar field $\phi$ (dilaton):
+where $\rmd s^2$ (unhatted) and $\rmd s_n^2$ denote, respectively, the metric of 4-dimensional spacetime and the $n$-dimensional compactifying space $\mathcal{K}$.
+Both metrics are re-scaled by exponential functions of a scalar $\phi$ (dilaton).
+We assume that the scalar function $\phi$ only depend on the coordinates of $\rmd s^2$ and that the space $\mathcal{K}$ has a constant Ricci scalar $R_n$.
+By virtue of consistent Kaluza-Klein dimensional reduction on $\mathcal{K}$ \cite{Mignemi89,Bremer99,Cai04,Duff86,Overduin97}, one can verify that the vacuum Einstein equations as derived from (\ref{LagHD}) correspond to the equations of motion of the following effective action on $\rmd s^2$ and $\phi$ (see the Appendix \ref{app:EVE6} for an explicit calculation used in Sec. \ref{sec:6D}):

-Hence the effect of the extra dimensions is tantamount to actuating a scalar field in 4-dimensional Einstein gravity, of which the potential $V(\phi)$ depends on the choice of $\mathcal{K}$.
-Introducing new unknown variables ($\ '=\rmd/\rmd x$)
+The reduced action represents 4-dimensional Einstein gravity minimally coupled to a real scalar field with an exponential potential.
+Hence from the viewpoint of solving the Einstein equations under (\ref{metric4n}), the effect of having extra dimensions is tantamount to actuating a scalar field in 4-dimensional Einstein gravity, of which the self-interaction potential depends on the geometry of $\mathcal{K}$.

-we can reduce the Einstein equations to a 3-dimensional autonomous system of first-order ordinary differential equations ($\ \dot{} = \rmd/\rmd s = x\,\rmd/\rmd x$) \cite{Zhang15}: